 Farewells on air

-On the death of politician and leader Te Rangihīroa (Peter Buck) in 1949, final farewells were broadcast on 2YZ.
-Fellow politician and Māori leader Āpirana Ngata gave a farewell speech to his friend, followed by an ancient song.
+The death of the politician and leader Te Rangihīroa (Peter Buck) in 1949 was acknowledged on 2YZ.
+Fellow politician and Māori leader Apirana Ngata gave a farewell speech to his old friend, followed by a waiata.

 Nga pao me nga pakiwaitara

 From 1949 to 1958 the New Zealand Broadcasting Service (NZBS) broadcast a series of Māori programmes under the title Nga pao me nga pakiwaitara a te Maori: song and story of the Maori.
 These featured recordings of Māori events made by the NZBS in the 1940s and were narrated in English by Ulric Williams, Clive Drummond and Airini Grenell.

 In 1957 Ted (Edward) Nēpia (Ngāti Kahungunu) began a weekly 20-minute Māori current-affairs programme on the local radio station in Napier.
 Entirely in Māori, Te reo o te Maori was extremely popular with the Māori people of Hawke’s Bay and continued for many years.

 In this period Leo Fowler, a Pākehā, was the manager of Gisborne’s radio station and heard the pleas of local Māori leaders for more Māori programmes.
 Later, as director of the New Zealand Broadcasting Corporation (NZBC), Fowler was able to respond to such requests.
 In 1964 he set up the NZBC’s Māori Programmes Section, which expanded Ted Nēpia’s Te reo o te Maori from a regional to a national programme.